 Cozy Tasting Spots in Napa Valley

-Your comfy, easy wine tasting experience starts here
+Your comfy, local wine tasting experience starts here

-If you’re planning a winter vacation in Napa Valley (you’re not?
-Why not?
-You definitely should!), you probably already know about Cabernet Season, Restaurant Week (every January) and the overall benefits of visiting wine country in the “off season.”
+If you’re planning a winter vacation in Napa Valley (you’re not? why not? you should!), you probably already know about Cabernet Season, Restaurant Week and the overall benefits of visiting wine country in the “off season.”
 And naturally, you’ll be putting several tasting rooms on your must-do calendar.
 But which cozy tasting spots will make the cut?

 Some of the wine-loving staff at Archer Hotel Napa put their heads together to come up with this discriminating list of cozy tasting spots in Napa Valley.
 All are sure to please — during Napa’s winter season and all year long.

 Staying at Archer Hotel on First Street?
 You’re within easy walking distance of several tasting rooms.
 Here’s a sampling:

 Mayacamas — Sample wines that embody the winery’s continued commitment to employ classical techniques.

 Vineyard 29 — Celebrate wine, food and friendship in this modern-glam lounge space.

 Housley — Come to the Living Room in downtown Napa for a five-star rated tasting experience.

 Quilt & Co. — Enjoy wine by the glass, well-paired or in a flight in a relaxed yet sophisticated environment.